 In another bowl, whisk together the flour, spices, baking powder and salt.
 The spices I use are cinnamon, ginger and turmeric because these three make my favorite spice combination for fall baking.
 Gradually sift this dry mixture into the wet mixture.
 Fold in chocolate chips and bake for 50-55 minutes.
 Let it cool completely before you slice it.

 I didn’t use canned pumpkin puree for this chocolate chip pumpkin bread recipe.
-I pureed it myself.
+I used homemade fresh pumpkin puree.
 It is really easy.
 Just slice the pumpkin in large chunks and roast them in an oven pan until tender.
 Puree it in a food processor.
 Depending on the pumpkin type you use, you can add a little water when blending it.
-(Watch the video below to see How to Make Pumpkin Puree)
+(Watch the video below to see how to make pumpkin puree in oven)

 The pumpkin I used was sweet enough, so I didn’t add any sugar on them.
 If the kind of pumpkin you use is not that sweet, you might sprinkle some sugar on the chunks.
 We ended up lots of pumpkin puree, more than needed for this pumpkin bread.
-So I just put the leftovers in zip bags to keep them in the fridge for future pumpkin recipes like Pumpkin Oatmeal Muffins, Pumpkin Oatmeal Energy Balls and Pumpkin Spice Waffles.
+So I just put the leftovers in zip bags to keep them in the fridge for future recipes with pumpkin puree such as healthy pumpkin oatmeal muffins, pumpkin energy bites and Pumpkin Waffles.

 Pumpkin Chocolate Chip Bread